 Resin/Plastic

-Hybrid (Combination of Materials)
+Hybrid (combination of materials)

 Some pool ladders combine multiple materials to leverage their respective strengths while mitigating their weaknesses.
 For example, a ladder may have a stainless steel frame with plastic or resin steps for added comfort and grip.
-Hybrid pool ladders offer the best of both worlds, combining the durability of metal with the comfort and corrosion resistance of plastic or resin.
+Hybrid pool ladders offer the best of both worlds by combining the durability of metal with the comfort and corrosion resistance of plastic or resin.

 Conclusion